Opening a Practice Checklist

 Record Keeping and Privacy

-Understand the obligations of the Health Information Custodian (HIC) and an agent of the HIC, and ensure that staff and patients are aware of who the HIC or agent of the HIC is (if applicable).
+Understand the obligations of the Health Information Custodian (HIC) and an agent of the HIC, and ensure staff and patients are aware of who the HIC or agent of the HIC is (if applicable).

 Learn the difference between personal information and personal health information, and how this relates to your business.

-Develop a privacy policy about the collection, use and disclosure of personal information and personal health information, the steps that will be taken to protect this information, and how patients will be able to access their information.
+Develop a privacy policy for the collection, use and disclosure of personal information and personal health information, the steps that will be taken to protect this information, and how patients will be able to access their information.

 Have a system in place for the secure storage of clinical and financial records for the designated retention period.
 The storage of records must meet the privacy requirements of the Personal Health Information Protection Act (PHIPA) and it must be possible for these records to be reproduced throughout the retention period.